 - Vancouver International Film Festival – films from all over the world are usually shown at various theatres around town up until around the Thanksgiving Weekend.

 The Thanksgiving Long Weekend provides a great opportunity to spend time with friends and family enjoying traditional autumn activities, like exploring the outdoors and admiring the fall colours.
 Great places to do this include the following:

-- Vancouver Parks: Best places to admire the fall colours this time of year include Stanley Park and Bear Creek Park.
-For more ideas on where to see the fall colours, check out Vancouver’s Best Places in Autumn.
+- Vancouver Parks: best venues to admire the fall colours include Stanley Park, Bear Creek Park and other Best Places in Autumn.

 - Saturday Farmers Markets to still check out include those in Abbotsford, Burnaby, Fort Langley, Lonsdale Quay, Maple Ridge, Squamish, Trout Lake and the West End.

 - Sunday Farmers Markets still open include those at Ambleside, Coquitlam, Kitsilano and White Rock.
 Also, final markets of the season are at Mt.
 Pleasant and Whistler.